aneesh2usman/django_weight_sort_signal/README.rst

 django weight sort signal
 =====================

-django_weight_sort_signal is change order of Django signals sorting by using weight
+django_weight_sort_signal is change order of Django signals sorting by using weight. its help you weight signal handling with third-party apps also without changing signal class